-Curricular and co-curricular offerings as well as community outreach support the regional Catholic education network.
+Curricular and co-curricular offerings, as well as community outreach, support the regional Catholic education network.

-As a recent example, in the summer of 2023 a delegation of Xavier students traveled to Portugal and attended Magis, a services event gathering the global Jesuit family and culminating in a mass celebrated by Pope Francis at World Youth Day, the largest gathering of Catholic youth.
++ As a recent example, in the summer of 2023 a delegation of Xavier students traveled to Portugal and attended Magis, a global Jesuit service event which culminated in a mass celebrated by Pope Francis at World Youth Day, the largest gathering of Catholic youth.
 Xavier's student delegation of 14 was the second largest of the AJCU schools.

-Xavier's Laudato Si' Action Platform committee is structured with working groups for each of the seven goals of Pope Francis' LSAP.
-Each working group - composed of students, faculty and staff - has drafted preliminary goals that will be reviewed and updated annually.
-Xavier's approached was praised for the structure and for significant student engagement by Dr. Nancy Tuchman, founding dean of Loyola University Chicago's School of Environmental Sustainability.

-For instance, per a recommendation from the Ecology Education subcommittee, the development of an attribute for environmental sustainability courses is progressing through academic governance processes; the attribute and internal grant incentives to develop courses with the attribute will make it easier for students to seek out the courses and more likely students encounter courses integrating this topic while taking other core courses.
+- ◆ Xavier's Laudato Si' Action Platform Committee is structured with working groups for each of the seven goals of Pope Francis' LSAP.
+Each working group composed of students, faculty and staff has drafted preliminary goals that will be reviewed and updated annually.
+Xavier's approach was praised for the structure and for significant student engagement by Dr. Nancy Tuchman, founding dean of Loyola University Chicago's School of Environmental Sustainability. - For instance, per a recommendation from the Ecology Education subcommittee, the development of an Attribute for environmental sustainability courses is progressing through academic governance processes; the Attribute will make it easier for students to seek out the courses and more likely students encounter courses integrating this topic while taking other core courses.